sentry-kubernetes/charts/README.md

 ### Storage Configuration Changes

 This release introduces significant changes to how Sentry handles storage for `nodestore` (raw events) and `profiling`.
-We strongly recommend using an external S3-compatible storage provider (e.g., AWS S3, Google Cloud Storage, MinIO) for these components to ensure performance and scalability.
+We strongly recommend using an external S3-compatible storage provider (e.g., AWS S3, Google Cloud Storage, MinIO) for these components to ensure performance and scalability, however, `nodestore` can be very write heavy (if you have tons of throughput), so take this into consideration (cloud bills).

 - **Nodestore**: You can now configure S3-based node storage via `nodestore.s3`.
 - **Profiles**: The `filestore.profiles` section now supports an S3 backend.
 Using the `filesystem` backend is discouraged for production environments.